cytosmart-bv/AxionVueOpenAPI/README.md

 ## Initialization

-Make sure at least one lux is physically connected to your computer via a USB3 port.
+Make sure at least one CytoSMART device is physically connected to your computer via a USB3 port.
-The CytoSmartOpenAPI is an object that maintains the connection with the Lux.
+The CytoSmartOpenAPI is an object that maintains the connection with the device.
 To create the object use the following code:

 ```python